 Emerging markets taking up the technology include:

 - New Zealand (1 set sold to date to WEL Networks.
-Approved for use on the Wellington Electricity (WELL) network.
-Several more pending and multiple EDB and Industrial sites have already sought a ‘near 50 Hz PD’ contracted service.
-2 contractors to date have registered their confidence in the technology and their willingness to take the service to the NZ market.
+It has been approved for use on the Wellington Electricity (WELL) network, and by Transpower.
+Several more networks are pending their approval after assessment and multiple EDB and Industrial sites have already sought a ‘near 50 Hz PD’ contracted service.
+3 contractors to date have registered their confidence in the technology and their willingness to take the service to the NZ market.

 Selected Papers to illustrate the Advantages of ‘Near 50Hz PD’ Cable Diagnostic Technology over VLF 0.1 Hz sinus PD Testing: